barnabyfryer/barnabees_simulators/README.md

 Mathias Lebihain is credited with the writing of the first version of the simulator, which was done in Python.

-This model is used in the publication Fryer et al., 2023 JGR: Solid Earth.
+This model is used in the publication Fryer et al., 2023 *JGR: Solid Earth*.

 **Assumptions**